What to do in the garden in April

 - Apply weed killer to perennial weeds in paving and patios.

 - Look out for signs of pests and diseases, early prevention is easier than curing an infestation.

 - Remove dirt from your paths and paving before summer arrives.
 Use a pressure washer or special patio cleaner.

 - Buy fresh potting compost and store it in a cool, dry place in preparation for the season ahead.

 - Invest in water butts.
 Position them under a downpipe to make the most of rainfall.

 - Top up bird baths and bird feeding stations to encourage birds into your garden.

 From your armchair

-- • Keep an eye on your houseplants - the warmer weather and longer light hours will encourage them to grow and they may require more water.
+- Give your houseplants some TLC — the warmer weather and longer light hours will encourage them to grow and they may require more water.

 - Buy vegetable plants as plugs to free up window-sill space and avoid the hassle of sowing seed.